SamChakwera/Kaggle-Space-Time-Competition-Blog/README.md

 # Kaggle Space Time Competition Blog

 In this [Kaggle competition](https://www.kaggle.com/competitions/spaceship-titanic/overview), the goal is to predict which passengers are transported to an alternate dimension after a space Titanic shipwreck.
 This repository contains the code for the competition submission.
 You can find the [orginal blog post here](https://medium.com/@stchakwera) if you please feel free to explore files and tweak them to your hearts content.
-If you find any of this helpful please follow my blog.
+If you find any of this helpful please consiter following my blog.

 ## Files